Department of Undergraduate Theology

 THEO-490 Seminar: 3 Credits

-Mutual investigation of one topic in theology of particular relevance to upper division religion majors.
+Mutual investigation of one topic in theology of particular relevance to upper division theology majors.
 May be repeated for credit.

 THEO-499C Theo/Min/Post-Chrstn Context 3 Credits

-Required of all religion majors during the senior year.
+Required of all theology majors during the senior year.
 This capstone course explores the changing role of pastoral, theological, and ethical reflection and practice in the contemporary context of shifting social realities.
 Particular attention is paid to the role of Pentecostalism within this matrix.
-Core requirement for the religion major offered every semester.

 Terms Typically Offered: Fall and Spring.